Before You Spend $3...

 this page (opens in a new

-window) before requesting help.
+window) for examples of FOAL coat colors.
 Possibly, one of these foal photos will

 help you determine your foal's color.